- Global Information

-As of 2013, there were an estimated 44.4 million people with dementia worldwide.
-This number will increase to an estimated 75.6 million in 2030, and 135.5 million in 2050.
+There are an estimated 46.8 million people worldwide living with dementia in 2015.
+This number will almost double every 20 years, reaching 74.7 million in 2030 and 131.5 million in 2050.
 Much of the increase will be in developing countries.
-Already 62% of people with dementia live in developing countries, but by 2050 this will rise to 71%.
+Already 58% of people with dementia live in developing countries, but by 2050 this will rise to 68%.
 The fastest growth in the elderly population is taking place in China, India, and their south Asian and western Pacific neighbours.

 Demographic ageing is a worldwide process that shows the successes of improved health care over the last century.
 Many are now living longer and healthier lives and so the world population has a greater proportion of older people.
 Dementia mainly affects older people, although there is a growing awareness of cases that start before the age of 65.

-There are 7.7 million new cases of dementia each year, implying that there is a new case of dementia somewhere in the world every four seconds.
+There are over 9.9 million new cases of dementia each year worldwide, implying one new case every 3.2 seconds.

 Economic impact of dementia